2024 Learn Africa Programme

 • Fill in a survey so that the Women for Africa Foundation can carry out an evaluation of the scholarship programme results and, where appropriate, introduce modifications and improvements to it.

-• Beneficiaries will become part of the Learn Africa program alumnae network and will be invited to participate in follow-up, exchange and training activities (mentoring, coaching, peer support, etc.) that will be organized through an online platform designed for this purpose.
+• Beneficiaries will become part of the Learn Africa programme alumnae network and will be invited to participate in follow-up, exchange and training activities (mentoring, coaching, peer support, etc.) that will be organized to ensure the sustability of the programme’s impact.

 Frequently asked questions

 The outcome of the process will be published on our website in June (www.mujeresporafrica.es).
-In addition, selected candidates will be personally notified through email.
+In addition, selected candidates will be personally notified through email and — likely — a phone call.
 Unsuccessful candidates will not be contacted.

 No, we will not.
 You should regularly check your email as well as our website (www.mujeresporafrica.es), where we will publish the list of selected cantidates.